TannerTKH/Linux-Password-Crack/README.md

 sudo chmod a+rwx /etc/shadow
 ```

-# Hints
-* You will need to make bash/system calls in python3; the best way to do this is subprocess.run
-* You will want to take and refresh VM snaphshots for testing your code repeatedly
-* The sudo password for the tempworker must be typed automatically for your script.
-We will NOT provide any keyboard input during grading running.

-# What to submit
-* funandgames.py
-* screenshot of how you ran your script
-* screenshot of the results produced by your script

 # Running
 We will run your script as follows (in the home directory of a random new user we have created without sudo permissions: